xrysamuel/CS2305-ArchLab/Transpose/report.md

 }
 ```

 In this version of matrix transpose implementation, we first declare an array in Shared Memory.
 This array is shared among threads within a thread block and has the same lifespan as the block.
-Then, similar to the naive matrix transpose implementation, we calculate the elements that each thread block and thread need to process.

 Blocked matrix transpose is based on the mathematical fact that if a matrix can be blocked as $A = (A_{ij})$, its transpose is $A^T = (A^T_{ji})$.
-Therefore, each thread block loads a blocked portion of the input matrix from Global Memory into Shared Memory and writes back this blocked portion in the order of the transpose to the corresponding position in the output matrix in Global Memory.
-It is important to note that `__syncthreads();` must be inserted after loading into Shared Memory to ensure that all threads in the block have finished loading before proceeding to the write-back operation.
+Each thread block loads a blocked portion of the input matrix from Global Memory into Shared Memory and writes back this blocked portion in the order of the transpose to the corresponding position in the output matrix in Global Memory.
+It is important to insert `__syncthreads();` after loading into Shared Memory to ensure that all threads in the block have finished loading before proceeding to the write-back operation.

 This approach ensures that the block's access to Global Memory is localized.

 ### 1.4 Considering Bank Conflicts

-For a Shared Memory region with $32 \times 32$ elements, all elements in a column are mapped to the same bank, resulting in bank conflicts: reading a column data causes 32-way bank conflicts.
-To avoid this, we can increase the number of columns in the Shared Memory region from 32 to 33, so that the elements in a column will not reside in the same bank.
+For a Shared Memory space with $32 \times 32$ elements, all elements in a column are mapped to the same bank, resulting in bank conflicts: reading a column data causes 32-way bank conflicts.
+To avoid this, we can increase the number of columns in the Shared Memory space from 32 to 33, so that the elements in a column will not reside in the same bank.

-Here, we adopt an alternative approach to avoid having the same column data in the same bank by staggering the elements in the same column.
+However, we adopt an alternative approach to avoid having the same column data in the same bank by staggering the elements in the same column.

 ```c
 template <int BLOCK_SIZE>